 The Directors have complied with the requirements of S172 of the Companies Act 2006.

-This has been a year of business as usual in a challenging environment dominated by the continued uncertainty surrounding the impact of Brexit.
+This has been a year of business as usual in a challenging environment dominated by the continued impact from NHS strikes and backlog of patients waiting for appointments and operations.